andre-abadi/ECU_CSG3303_Optometer/README.md

   2. Render synthetic Western Australian vehicle registration plates using the randomly generated character sets
   3. Conduct further training of a pre-trained SRGAN model using the synthetic registration plates
   4. Use the further trained model to upscale images and evaluate effectiveness by comparing PSNR and SSIM against ground truth originals
+- This repository accompanies the primary deliverable for the project, an analytical report
+- A redacted copy of the analytical report can be found in the **5_report** folder of this repository

 # Pre-Requisities
 - This repository requires the following environment to operate correctly